 Depending on your circumstances, this can be an extremely valuable person to have on your side.

-Benefits of a financial advisor
+Benefits of a financial advisor in divorce

 From expert insight on the short- and long-term impact of dividing property, to analyzing pension and retirement plans and helping draft a QDRO, to helping create a realistic budget and future spending plan, financial advisors can play a versatile role for anyone going through divorce.